microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ENAS Micro employs a DAG with N nodes in one cell, where the nodes represent local computations, and the edges represent the flow of information between the N nodes.
 One cell contains two input nodes and a single output node.
 The following nodes choose two previous nodes as input and apply two operations from [predefined ones](#predefined-operations-enas) then add them as the output of this node.
 For example, Node 4 chooses Node 1 and Node 3 as inputs then applies `MaxPool` and `AvgPool` on the inputs respectively, then adds and sums them as the output of Node 4.
 Nodes that are not served as input for any other node are viewed as the output of the layer.
 If there are multiple output nodes, the model will calculate the average of these nodes as the layer output.

-One structure in the ENAS micro search space is shown below.
+The ENAS micro search space is shown below.

 ![](../../img/NAS_ENAS_micro.svg)